 The creation of the Fontan Protocol has increased the identification of heart-related and non-heart-related abnormalities in patients with Fontan circulation and has since been adopted and modified by other institutions.
 Following identification of an abnormality, the patient is then referred to Children’s Wisconsin’s Fontan Survivorship Program for additional assessment and specialized care as needed.

-A multidisciplinary program to address Fontan complications
+A multidisciplinary program to address Fontan complications and rehabilitation

 The Herma Heart Institute developed the Fontan Survivorship Program in 2016 to address the special needs of children, adolescents and adults born with single ventricle heart disease.
 This program cares for patients in a multidisciplinary clinic that includes specialists in pediatric cardiology, adult congenital heart disease, heart failure and transplant, pulmonary medicine, gastroenterology and hepatology, endocrinology, psychology and nutrition.
 Together, the team provides a comprehensive assessment and treatment plan for both heart-related and non-heart-related abnormalities, with the goal of improving long-term outcomes and quality of life.
 Meet our Fontan Survivorship Program team.

-Research in Fontan survivorship
+Fontan survivorship research

-With individuals with Fontan circulation surviving longer and longer into adulthood without the need for a heart transplant, there is a need for further research to help prevent and treat Fontan-associated complications.
+With individuals with Fontan circulation surviving longer and longer into adulthood without the need for a heart transplant, there is a need for further research to help prevent and treat Fontan-associated diseases.
 The Herma Heart Institute partners frequently in multi-center research projects focused on Fontan circulation.
 Below are a few of the recent efforts and publications from team members: